turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 ## Exercises

 [TODO: JSBlogger Setup]
-[TODO: These exercises could use another pass for clarity]

 1. `ArticlesController` uses the common `save`/`redirect_to`/`render` pattern in `create` and `update`.
 Change the `redirect_to` to a `render` and recreate the problem of refreshing the page after a successful save.
 The browser should prompt you about resubmitting the form data.
 2. Comment Validation and Correction